EExtra: History

 On April 1, 2022, eExtra and three other e.tv services were going to be removed from DStv but the channel remained on DStv for another 2 months as the eMedia Investments filed an application to the Competition Tribunal regarding their carriage agreement with MultiChoice.

 By the end of May 2022, the channel ceased transmission on the DStv platform alongside eToonz, eExtra, eMovies and eMovies Extra.

 In August 2022, eMovies alongside eMovies Extra, eExtra and eToonz were reinstated on the DStv platform for another 6 months following pending investigation.

+By the end of August 2024, eMedia Investments and MultiChoice managed to settle their dispute regarding the channels.